opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_cmk\_privilege\(user, cmk, privilege\)

-    Description: Queries whether a specified user has permission for client master key \(CMK\).
+    Description: Specifies whether a specified user has permission for CMKs.
 The parameters are described as follows:

     **Table  4**  Parameter type description